 Season: Mid-summer to late fall.

-Chanterelles are an excellent source of dietary fiber, protein (8 essential amino acids), potassium, copper, manganese, iron, Vitamins D, C, B, and A. The presence of these compounds ensures health advantages of chanterelle; these mushrooms possess immunomodulatory, anti-inflammatory, antioxidant, antiviral, anti-cancer, antimicrobial and antigenotoxic properties.
+Chanterelle is an excellent source of dietary fiber, protein including 8 essential amino acids, potassium, copper, manganese, iron, Vitamins D, C, B, and A. The presence of these compounds ensures health advantages of chanterelle; these mushrooms possess immunomodulatory, anti-inflammatory, antioxidant, antiviral, anti-cancer, antimicrobial and antigenotoxic properties.
 An hour or more exposure to sunlight may increase vitamin D amount in the mushrooms.

 Methods of cooking